telepresenceio/telepresence.io/docs/pre-release/reference/intercepts/manual-agent.md

 ## Procedure

-For this example we will use the following deployment:
+You can manually inject the agent into Deployments, StatefulSets, or ReplicaSets.
+The example on this page uses the following Deployment:

 ```yaml
 apiVersion: apps/v1